lalyos/hwsw.lalyo.sh/hwsw-meetup.md

 ---

-# Milyen probemat akarunk megoldani?
+# Milyen problemat akarunk megoldani?

 - "It was runing on my machine" (tm)